yasmineelsheikh/6d/README.md

 ## Training and Export
 After curating and analyzing a dataset, we provide functionality for the user to export a curated slice.
-This export can be a graphical depiction of the dataset saved to PDF or HTML; alternatively, you can export the data to CSV or Parquet files.
+This export can be the graphical depiction of the dashboard saved to PDF or HTML; alternatively, you can export the data to CSV or Parquet files.
 These CSV and Parquet files can also be used as a pre-processsed dataset for training downstream models.
 We provide a `RolloutDataset` and `RolloutDatasetConfig` class to help train models using the ARES platform.
 See examples in `ares/training/preprocess.py` and `ares/training/train.py`.

 ## Evaluation
 In order to decide which models should be used to power the ARES platform, we developed a benchmark based on the demonstrations released by [Physical Intelligence](https://www.physicalintelligence.company) in the [π₀ release](https://www.physicalintelligence.company/blog/pi0).
 The benchmark contains 20 videos over 11 tasks, most with both a success and failure rollout (as provided by the PI team).
 We use this benchmark to evaluate the performance of the ARES platform, as well as to select the best models for use inthe platform.
 We conduct evaluations over binary success classification, covering a range of VLMs, methods, consensus votes, and frames-per-second.
 We demonstrate the flexibility of the ARES platform by using the `VLM` object, creating a Pydantic `EvalConfig`, and launching batch asynchronous evaluations.
 In order to maintain consistent, robust evaluations, we first annotate `success_criteria` for each rollout using a VLM before predicting success.
 Evaluation results are summarized below, as plotted by `ares/notebooks/eval_nb.ipynb`.